Princeton Graduate Christian Fellowship

 Not ashamed of the Gospel, we corporately and individually hold Jesus Christ as Lord and Savior.
 Men and women in the graduate community need to see Jesus as a live option and worthy of their wholehearted devotion.
 As Christ was sent into the world to bear witness to the good news of the Redeeming God and to be a servant, so he has sent us into the world to do likewise.

-In our weekly meetings we concentrate on equipping each other for ministry in our everyday lives.
+In our meetings we concentrate on equipping each other for ministry in our everyday lives.
 We share stories of how God is working in the lives of those around us in our departments, our families, and among our friends.
 The Princeton graduate group has had the privilege of nurturing and encouraging several young Christians from all over the world.

 On the Princeton campus, we have sponsored lectures relating Christian faith to the concerns of the university.
 Over the past several years we have hosted lectures by physicist and Anglican priest John Polkinghorne on 'Christian Faith and Science', professor of psychology Paul Vitz on 'The Psychology of Atheism', Philip Johnson on 'Is Darwinism Dogma?', as well as present a dramatic performance of the Gospel of Luke by Broadway actor Bruce Kuhn.